isomerpages/mlaw-acd/pages/ACD-Overview.md

 ![ML/TF Risks](/images/MoneyLaundering%26TerrorismFinancingRisks.jpg) ![Safeguarding](/images/SafeguardingPSMDsector.jpg)

 **Registration** <br>
 Regulated dealers are required to register their business with the Ministry of Law and will have up to 6 months to register after the PSMD Bill takes effect.
-More information on the registration process will be provided at a later date.
+More information on the registration process will be provided at a later date. <br><br>
 The Ministry of Law will provide further guidance when the details have been finalised and will conduct outreach efforts to ensure that regulated dealers are well-placed to comply with the new regime.

 <p align = "right"><a href="#top"><u>[back to top]</u></a></p>
 <br><br><br>